Are you planning to visit Martinique? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Martinique.

 Electricity in Martinique

-In Martinique the power plugs and sockets are of type C, D and E. The standard voltage is 220 V and the standard frequency is 50 Hz.
+In Martinique the power plug sockets are of type C, D and E. The standard voltage is 220 V and the frequency is 50 Hz.

 Power plug adapter needed in Martinique?

-In Martinique the power plugs and sockets are of type C, D and E. Check out the following pictures.
+In Martinique the power plug sockets are of type C, D and E. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type C, D and E.

 - Your appliances with plug A don't fit socket C, D or E.